pingcap/docs-tidb-operator/en/replace-nodes-for-local-disk.md

     `${clone_cluster_name}` is the name of the clone cluster. `${origin_cluster_name}` is the name of the original cluster.

-## Step 2: Sign certifcates for the clone cluster
+## Step 2: Sign certificates for the clone cluster

 If the original cluster enables TLS, you need to sign certificates for the clone cluster.
 If not, you can skip this step and move to [Step 3](#step-3-mark-the-nodes-to-be-replaced-as-non-schedulable).

-### Using cfssl
+### Use cfssl

 If you use cfssl to sign certificates, you must sign certificates using the same certification authority (CA) as the original cluster.
-To complete the signing process, follow instructions in Step 5~7 in [Using cfssl](enable-tls-between-components.md#using-cfssl).
+To complete the signing process, follow instructions in step 5~7 in [Using cfssl](enable-tls-between-components.md#using-cfssl).

-### Using cert-manager
+### Use cert-manager

 If you use cert-manager, you must sign certificates using the same Issuer as the original cluster.
-To complete the signing process, follow instructions in Step 3 in [Using cert-manager](enable-tls-between-components.md#using-cert-manager).
+To complete the signing process, follow instructions in step 3 in [Using cert-manager](enable-tls-between-components.md#using-cert-manager).

 ## Step 3: Mark the nodes to be replaced as non-schedulable